 Regular Cab models: In order to firmly secure the child restraint system, align the seatback angle and seat position of the right passenger seat to match the center passenger seat.
-Otherwise, it could cause death or injury in an accident.
+Otherwise, it could cause death or injury in an accident

-- 1 Same angle - Same position

-When a booster seat is installed, always ensure that the shoulder belt is positioned across the center of the child's shoulder.
+- 1) Same angle - (2) Same position - When a booster seat is installed, always ensure that the shoulder belt is positioned across the center of the child's shoulder.
 The belt should be kept away from the child's neck, but not so that it could fall off the child's shoulder.
-Failure to do so may result in death or serious injury in the event of an accident or a sudden braking.

-- Ensure that the belt and plate are securely locked and the seat belt is not twisted. - Shake the child restraint system left and right, and forward and backward to ensure that it has been securely installed. - After securing a child restraint system, never adjust the seat. - Follow all installation instructions provided by the child restraint system manufacturer.
+Failure to do so may result in death or serious injury in the event of an accident or a sudden braking. - Ensure that the belt and plate are securely locked and the seat belt is not twisted. - Shake the child restraint system left and right, and forward and backward to ensure that it has been securely installed. - After securing a child restraint system, never adjust the seat. - Follow all installation instructions provided by the child restraint system manufacturer. - When securing some types of child restraint systems in rear seats, it may not be possible to properly use the seat belts in positions next to the child restraint without interfering with it or affecting seat belt effectiveness.
+Be sure your seat belt fits snugly across your shoulder and low on your hips.
+If it does not, or if it interferes with the child restraint, move to a different position.
+Failure to do so may result in death or serious injury.